-Colors of the selected artwork, or the artwork on a canvas, can be adjusted and changed using various color filters.
+Colors of the selected artwork, or the whole artwork on a canvas, can be adjusted and changed using various color filters.
 These color filters can be accessed from the Color Filters section of the Effects menu.

 Color filters change the colors of objects, including gradients, and set a new color to the objects.
 The colors are changed destructively, after applying a color filter, the objects will contain the changed colors.
 This allows the adjustment of colors in a vector artwork, without creating images.
 To restore the original colors, use the Undo command from the edit menu.